Languedoc Introduction Things to See Things to Do Holidays Wine Languedoc Life Getting There Property History Cathars Geography Weather More Info

 Click here for more on French State Seal

 Marianne, Personification of France.
-The French revolution was symbolised by a variety of women, in various headgears, but the one that has become best known is Marianne.
+The French revolution was symbolised by a variety of women, in various headgears, but the one that has become best known as a French symbol is Marianne.
 Click here for more on Marianne

 Liberty.
-Another female figure used by French Revolutionaries was the Roman goddess Liberty or Liberté.
+Another female figure used by French Revolutionaries as a French symbol was the Roman goddess Liberty or Liberté.

 Click here for more on the goddess Liberty